isomerpages/iras-taxacademy/_structured-tax-training/tax-training-roadmap.md

 #### **Level 2**

-Students will achieve in-depth appreciation of tax principles and tax laws, and be able to apply these knowledge in tax / advisory work.
+Students will achieve in-depth appreciation of tax principles and tax laws, and be able to apply these knowledge in tax/advisory work.

 #### **Level 3**